Danny (footballer): Dynamo Moscow

-In February 2005, Danny joined Russia's FC Dynamo Moscow in a deal worth €2 million.
+In February 2005, Danny joined Russia's Dynamo Moscow in a deal worth €2 million.
 The club was also involved in other transfer deals of Portuguese and Portugal-based players at the time, including Derlei and Maniche.

 Danny would eventually be the one with the most success in the country, being awarded the "Player of the Year" award and leading the team to a third-place finish in 2008.